SolarLune/egpbc/readme.md

 # Why?

-Because this is easier to conceptualize than using ebitengine's built-in gamepad constants, and it should be consistent regardless of what brand of controller you or your players use, as long as they're capable of being internally mapped to a standard gamepad device.
+Because this is easier to visualize and use in development than using ebitengine's built-in gamepad constants, and it should be consistent regardless of what brand of controller you or your players use, as long as they're capable of being internally mapped to a standard gamepad device.
 In other words, this should mean that you can use Xbox constants while developing and the player should be able to use a PS5 controller without issue.

 # How to install